Thinkwise/docs/docs/sf/service_tier.md

 This is the password specified for this Pool User account.

-**Note**

-This password is placed unencrypted in the SF development database.
+> This password is placed unencrypted in the SF development database.

 IAM authentication